danskarda/clojurescript-build/README.md

 # ClojureScript Build

-This is just getting started but it hopes to be a fast ClojureScript build lib for ClojureScript with an emphasis on incremental builds.
+This is just getting started but it hopes to be a fast build lib for ClojureScript with an emphasis on incremental builds.

-Its main contribution is an awareness of how changed Clojure files in cljs source paths affect the build.
+Its main contribution is an awareness of how changed Clojure files in cljs source paths affect a cljs build.

 This is not going to be a watching lib.
 It is going to provide a similar interface to `cljs.closure/build`.
 But it is going to be a